 One solution is to use a kit product.
 An all-in-one catheter kit system that includes catheter, water and a built in collection bag.
 With this option you can remain seated while you discreetly catheterize, using a blanket to cover your lap.
 The urinary bag can be sealed and disposed of later, or by your travel companion.Another option is to attach a urinary bag to your usual catheter.

-When you are abroad
+When you are away from home

 - If you run out of catheters